The gravitational dynamics of kinematic space

 \subsection{Interpretation of $\Phi_0$}

-Having established in \eqref{massformularesult} a relation between entanglement properties of the matter CFT of the JT black hole solution and the stress tensor dependent part of the dilaton, we take a slight digression to comment on the interpretation of the vacuum part $\Phi_0$ of the dilaton solution.
+Having established in \eqref{massformularesult} a relation between entanglement properties of the matter CFT of the JT black hole solution and the stress tensor dependent part of the dilaton, we investigate in this section the interpretation of the vacuum part $\Phi_0$ of the dilaton solution.
 Can $\Phi_0$ also be linked to entanglement of the matter CFT?